testground/docs/getting-started.md

 ### Changing default daemon bind addresses

-You can change the default bind addresses by configuring `daemon.listen` and `client.endpoint`
+You can change the default bind addresses by configuring `daemon.listen` and `client.endpoint`:

 {% code title=".env.toml" %}
 ```text